gmfullenkamp/cgul2/README.md

 - (Optional) A machine with GPUs for faster inferencing times.

 ## TODOs
-- Merge ingest.py into main, annoying to run two scripts.
-Should just be one.
 - Update auto docs to create a readme for sub folders.
-- Have python files be chunked based on functions and classes instead of every n characters.
+- Have python files be chunked based on functions and classes instead of every n characters (in main).
 - Implement user conversation logging.
 This will help with looking at previous queries and answers.
 - Add line specifiers or page specifiers for each doc for more precise citations. (https://pypi.org/project/langextract/)?
+- Quantization using bits and bytes?
+- More customizable model use and answer parsing: (https://cookbook.openai.com/articles/gpt-oss/run-transformers)
 - Add a simple UI for nicer chatting and document uploading?
 (Similar to ChatGPT premium with doc uploading?)
-- Quantization using bits and bytes?
-- More customizable model use and answer parsing: (https://cookbook.openai.com/articles/gpt-oss/run-transformers)